ansible/workshops/exercises/ansible_network/exercises/4-X-tower-job-template/README.md

-# Exercise 4-1: Creating the Network Backup Tower Job Template
+# Exercise 4-1: Creating the Network Backup Job Template

 ## Table of Contents